felixmarvindev/school-biometric-system/docs/stories/01-school-setup/demo-script.md

 ---

-### Part 1: School Registration (1.5 minutes)
+### Part 1: School Registration - Step 1 (1 minute)

 #### Show Registration Form (30 seconds)

 **Script**:
 > "This is our school registration form.
-Schools provide their basic information here.
-Notice the school code - this is a unique identifier for each school, like a registration number."
+It's a two-step process.
+First, schools provide their basic information.
+Notice the school code - this is a unique identifier for each school, like a registration number.
+You can see the progress indicator at the top showing we're on Step 1 of 2."

 **Actions**:
+- Point out progress indicator (Step 1: School Info)
 - Point out each field
 - Explain school code uniqueness
-- Show form layout
+- Show form layout with required vs optional sections

 **Highlights**:
-- Clean, professional design
+- Clean, professional design with gradient background
+- Two-step progress indicator
-- Clear field labels
+- Clear field labels with placeholders
-- Required field indicators
+- Required field indicators (red asterisk)

-#### Fill and Submit Form (1 minute)
+#### Fill School Information (30 seconds)

 **Script**:
-> "Let me register a sample school.
+> "Let me fill in the school information.
 I'll enter Greenfield Academy with code GFA-001.
-Notice how the form validates as I type - the email format, phone number format.
-Once I've filled everything, I click Register."
+Notice how the form validates as I type.
+The school code automatically converts to uppercase.
+Once I've filled the required fields, I click 'Next: Admin Account'."

 **Actions**:
-1. Start filling form slowly
-2. Show email validation (type invalid email, show error)
-3. Fill all fields with sample data
+1. Fill school name
+2. Fill school code (show auto-uppercase conversion)
+3. Optionally fill address, phone, email
-4. Click "Register"
+4. Click "Next: Admin Account"
-5. Show loading state
+5. Show progress indicator moving to Step 2
-6. Show success message

 **Highlights**:
 - Real-time validation
-- Loading feedback
-- Success confirmation
+- Auto-uppercase for school code
+- Smooth transition to Step 2

 **Key Talking Point**:
-> "Registration completes in under 2 seconds.
-The school is now in our system."
+> "The form validates required fields before allowing you to proceed to the next step."

 ---

-### Part 2: Admin Account Creation (1.5 minutes)
+### Part 2: Admin Account Creation - Step 2 (1.5 minutes)

 #### Show Admin Form (30 seconds)

 **Script**:
-> "After school registration, we create the admin account.
+> "Now we're on Step 2 - creating the admin account.
 This is the account that will manage the school's data.
-Notice the password strength indicator - we want strong passwords for security."
+Notice the step header changed, and we can see we're on Step 2 of 2.
+The password strength indicator will help ensure we create a secure password."

 **Actions**:
-- Show admin account form
+- Show Step 2 header with user icon
+- Show progress indicator (both steps, Step 2 active)
 - Point out password requirements
-- Show password strength indicator
+- Show password strength indicator area

 **Highlights**:
+- Step header with icon and description
+- Progress indicator shows both steps
 - Password requirements visible
-- Strength indicator
-- Security-focused design
+- "Back" button to return to Step 1

 #### Create Admin Account (1 minute)

 **Script**:
 > "I'll create an admin account for John Doe.
-As I type the password, watch the strength indicator update.
+As I type the password, watch the strength indicator update in real-time.
+The indicator shows Weak, Fair, Good, Strong, or Very Strong.
 When passwords match, the form is ready.
-Let me submit."
+Let me submit - this will create both the school and admin account together in a single transaction."

 **Actions**:
-1. Fill name and email
+1. Fill first name and last name
+2. Fill email
-2. Type password slowly, show strength indicator
+3. Type password slowly, show strength indicator updating
+4. Toggle password visibility (eye icon)
-3. Type password confirmation
+5. Type password confirmation
-4. Show password match validation
+6. Show password match validation
-5. Click "Create Account"
-6. Show success message
+7. Click "Complete Registration"
+8. Show loading state with spinner
+9. Show success screen with both school name and admin email
+10. Show automatic redirect countdown

 **Highlights**:
-- Password strength feedback
+- Password strength feedback with animated progress bar
+- Password visibility toggle
 - Password matching validation
 - Secure account creation
+- Success screen shows both school and admin info
+- Automatic redirect to login

-**Key Talking Point**:
+**Key Talking Points**:
 > "Passwords are securely hashed before storage - we never see or store plain text passwords."
+> "Both the school and admin account are created together in a single atomic transaction.
+If anything fails, nothing is saved - ensuring data consistency."

 ---